');

 About Tacoma, WA

-Tacoma is a major city in Washington with a population of 220,482 residents.
-The median household income is $83,857 per year, which is above the national average.
-The median age in Tacoma is 37.3 years.
+Tacoma is a major city located in Washington with a population of 220,482 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $83,857 per year, which is 12% above the national median of $75,149.
+The median age of 37.3 years is close to the US median age of 38.9 years.

 How Tacoma Ranks in Washington